howsoai/howso-docs/source/user_guide/predictions.rst

 .. note::

-    Howso automatically determines whether to perform a **regression** or **classification** task by the feature attributes of the action feature you are trying to predict, specifically the feature `type` as shown below, thus is **very important** to make sure that the feature types are correct.
+    Howso automatically determines whether to perform a **regression** or **classification** task by the feature attributes of the action feature you are trying to predict, specifically the feature `type` as shown below, thus it is **very important** to make sure that the feature types are correct.

 .. code-block:: python